Diagnostic Radiology Residency Program

 We hope that you will avail yourself of the opportunity to see that life in the Mobile area offers a year-round, active lifestyle.
 With a low cost of living, and easy access to amenities from southern Louisiana to the Florida coast, Mobile and Baldwin Counties are a great place to live.

-The Early Specialization in Interventional Radiology (ESIR) Pathway at the University of South Alabama provides the required 12 months in interventional radiology training for two (2) residents seeking to qualify for a one-year independent interventional radiology residency program.
-ESIR is a residency training pathway toward board certification in interventional radiology (IR) by the American Board of Radiology which will become available in the year 2020.
+The Early Specialization in Interventional Radiology (ESIR) Pathway at the University of South Alabama provides the required 12 months in interventional radiology training for one (1) resident seeking to qualify for a one-year independent interventional radiology residency program.
+ESIR is a residency training pathway toward board certification in interventional radiology (IR) by the American Board of Radiology.

 The ESIR pathway is completed within a diagnostic radiology (DR) residency and allows residents to meet the requirements for a 1-year independent IR residency (1+4+1).
 Completion of an ESIR pathway plus a one-year independent IR residency makes the total post-graduate training to be the same length of training required through an integrated IR residency (1 + 5).
 DR residents who do not complete the ESIR pathway must complete a 2-year independent IR residency (1 + 4 + 2).